Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Markov processes and martingales in discrete time

 \subsection{Ratios of path probability densities}

-We consider the ratio $R_n$ of path probability densities, as defined in Eq.~(\ref{eq:RForm}), with $\mathcal{P}$ and $\mathcal{Q}$ the path probability densities of two time-homogeneous Markov processes in discrete time.
+We consider the ratio $R_n$ (see Eq.~(\ref{eq:RForm})) of two path probability densities $\mathcal{P}$ and $\mathcal{Q}$ of two time-homogeneous Markov processes in discrete time.
 To obtain an explicit expression for $R_n$, we denote $\mathcal{P}(x_{[0,n]})$ as in Eq.~(\ref{eq:PDefMarkov}), and we write

 When (i) $w^{\mathcal{Q}}(y,x)= 0$ for all $x,y\in \mathcal{X}$ for which $w(y,x)= 0$, and (ii) $\rho^{\mathcal{Q}}(x)=0$ for all $x\in\mathcal{X}$ for which $\rho(x)=0$, then the probability density $\mathcal{Q}$ is locally absolutely continuous with respect of $\mathcal{P}$, such that the ratio